ChrisVilches/Ruby-Behavior-Tree/README.md

 end
 ```

-See the section about DSL to learn how to register your custom nodes so they can be used more easily.
+Learn [how to register your custom nodes](#add-custom-nodes-to-the-dsl) so they become available in the DSL.

 **Example #2: Insert inline logic in the DSL**